Take a gander at our FTC disclosure opus here. Updated Nov 5, 2025, this article contains one or more maps ...

 Without our usual riding group on hand, it's only a matter of time before one of us finds that unwanted social connection that simply won't detach.

 Isolated personalities insist on approaching us.
-Standing outside a rural ice cream shop (about one hundred open yards from an adult mart?), a humble young gentlemen makes mention of his interest in "Harleys and Ninjas".
+Standing outside a rural ice cream shop (about one hundred open yards from an adult mart?), a humble young gentleman makes mention of his interest in "Harleys and Ninjas".
 Specific Clickhole quotes come to mind.

 “Relinquished?
 That's your verb?
 How about abandoned?”- Jon R.